 How to Remove or Reorder Columns in Power BI

-In order to reorder columns, or remove unwanted columns from the existing tables, please click Edit Queries option under the Home tab.
+To reorder columns, or remove unwanted columns from the existing tables, please click Edit Queries option under the Home tab.

-From the below screenshot you can see there are State codes, country codes, which are not required for the analysis purpose.
+From the below screenshot, you can see there are State codes, country codes, which are not required for the analysis purpose.
 So, let me remove those columns from this Geography table

 Remove Columns in Power BI

-Please select the Column that you want to remove and right-click on it will open the context menu.
+Please select the Column that you want to remove and right-click on it open the context menu.
 Select the Remove option from the context menu

 Use Remove Other Columns option to remove all the columns from the table except the selected columns.

-For the demonstration purpose, I am selecting City, and selected the Remove Other Columns option from the context menu
+For the demonstration purpose, I am selecting City and selected the Remove Other Columns option from the context menu.

 Alternatively, you can click on the Remove Columns button under the Home Tab